jamestiotio/DigiAlpha/README.md

 ## CEC Verifier

-For the CEC Verifier, we implemented a DPLL algorithm as the default algorithm with multi-threading capabilities [UNCONFIRMED].
-Further improvements could be obtained by implementing CDCL as the default algorithm to fallback to, and topping up with an add-on of using Kosaraju's algorithm for 2-SAT Problems.
+For the CEC Verifier, we implemented a DPLL algorithm as the default algorithm.
+We attempted to implement multi-threading for DPLL but no significant improvements in terms of speed were acquired.
+Further improvements could be obtained by implementing CDCL as the default algorithm to fallback to (potentially with multi-threading capabilities), and topping up with an add-on of using Kosaraju's algorithm for 2-SAT Problems.

 More details are outlined in our 50.001 report document.